Magkoffe50/Magkoffe50/README.md

 ## Hi there, my name is Kirill! 👋
 #### I am Frontend Developer on React.

-Now I specialize in the frontend part of platform applications for operations with `crypto-currencies` and `blockchain` in general.
-I have good knowledge of integrating `web3` and `crypto wallets`.

 ##### My hard skills:
 - [x] HTML
 - [x] CSS / SASS / Styled cmp